-Win Tickets to the Desert Diamond West Valley Phoenix Grand Prix!
+Win tickets to the Desert Diamond West Valley Phoenix Grand Prix!

-KOOL FM wants to give you a pair of tickets to the Desert Diamond West Valley Phoenix Grand Prix at Phoenix International Raceway!
+94.5 KOOL FM wants to hook you up with a pair of tickets to the Desert Diamond West Valley Phoenix Grand Prix at Phoenix International Raceway on Saturday, April 29 2017!

 How to Win: